j-shelfwood/prj-nhb-chess-board/README.md

 # Chessboard Assignment

 Make a chessboard with a size of 7x7 and place 7 queens in a way that they can't kill eachother.
+The idea is that you spend no more than 4 hours on it.

+*Commit 64ea455206370bcecadea1f6cea962efc3054f8d is the final commit within the agreed upon 4 hours* (I wanted to make some late night revisions to maybe crack the problem)

 Technical Requirements: